django-cms/django-cms-mgmt/tech-committee/about.md

 - candidate will be informed about the outcome of the voting
 - candidate will be sent a dCA membership application if not a dCA member yet

+Do you have questions?
+Please reach out to nicolai@django-cms.org